-Except under extraordinary circumstances, people have the legal right to make decisions about their bodies and their health care.
-Ideally, these decisions should be made by capable, informed individuals after discussions with their physicians, nurse practitioners, and other members of their healthcare provider team.
-This basic principle of informed consent is a legal and ethical practice that underlies health care and human research in the US.
-It is based upon our society’s respect for independence and self-determination for all.
+Except under extraordinary circumstances, all adults have the legal right to make decisions about their bodies and their health care. these decisions should be made by capable, informed individuals after discussions with their physicians, nurse practitioners, and other members of their healthcare provider team.
+This basic principle of informed consent is critical for the safe, legal, and ethical practice of health care and human research in the US.
+It is based upon a society’s respect for independence and self-determination for all.

 Informed consent involves shared decision making: The individual and the clinician each use their expertise to make healthcare decisions.
 The individual’s expertise is on their values, expectations, and goals of care and treatment; the clinician’s expertise is on diagnosis, prognosis, and treatment options.

 Informed consent is a process of communication between an adult and their healthcare team, which gives the individual the legal authority to choose among medically reasonable treatment options for their health and illness.